adamfoneil/ModelSync/README.md

-This is a library for generating SQL diff merge scripts.
-There are three use cases:
+This is a library for generating and executing SQL diff merge scripts.
+There are two use cases:

-- Merging C# model class changes to a SQL Server database.
-- Merging database changes to another database.
+- Generate diff script by comparing an assembly or database with another database using [DataModel.Compare](https://github.com/adamosoftware/ModelSync/blob/master/ModelSync.Library/Models/DataModel_Compare.cs#L8).

-- Creating empty tables from C# model classes with [DataModel.CreateTablesAsync](https://github.com/adamosoftware/ModelSync/blob/master/ModelSync.Library/Models/DataModel_Create.cs#L21).
+- Create empty tables from C# model classes with [DataModel.CreateTablesAsync](https://github.com/adamosoftware/ModelSync/blob/master/ModelSync.Library/Models/DataModel_Create.cs#L21).

 Nuget package: **AO.ModelSync.Library**

-My [ModelSync](http://www.aosoftware.net/modelSync.html) app addresses the first two case above.
-This is a closed-source commercial WinForms app in progress.

-## In a nutshell
+# DataModel.Compare
+Use `DataModel.Compare` to generate a diff script from an assembly or database to another database.
 This example is adapted from this [test](https://github.com/adamosoftware/ModelSync/blob/master/Testing/ModelComparison.cs#L325):
 ```csharp
 using (var cn = GetConnection())
 {